-Walkscore is a widely used measure of walkability, used in research and planning to establish the level of walkability in different places.
-Other walkability scoring has also been developed, including the Place Analysis and Walkability Scoring framework (PAWS) which was developed in Sydney.
+Cities around the world have been moving towards being places for walking.
+Researchers and planners have investigated effective solutions to encourage more walking, including in medium sized cities with similar attributes to Newcastle.
+Transport is not only embedded within the infrastructure and layout of Newcastle, but also the expectations of different institutions, within the mindset of the citizens, and the way governments regulate and support the population.
+To move towards genuine prioritisation of walking therefore requires multiple changes, which need to be coordinated to ensure the benefits of walking are realised across the community.
+Walkscore and other indices Walkscore is a widely used measure of walkability, used in research and planning to establish the level of walkability in different places.
+Other walkability scoring has also been developed, including the place analysis and walkability scoring framework (PAWS) which was developed in Sydney.
 Recognising the complexity of how environments and populations influence levels of walking, machine learning was used to identify the contribution of different structural, environmental, adaptable, and demographic factors in influencing walking.
 The type of housing and employment as well as points of interest were found to be the most important factors, followed by public transport provision, age, network connectivity (intersections per km2), total population, family composition, trees, and education level.
-This shows that walkability extends beyond the realm of transport planning with good urban planning and environmental planning required to create walkable environments.
+This shows that walkability extends beyond the realm of transport planning with good urban planning and environmental planning in creating walkable environments.
 It also highlights the link between walking and public transport provision.

-Figure 12 Factors influencing walkability in Sydney (Fletcher 2024)

-Walking Space Guide
+Figure 13 Factors influencing walkability in Sydney (Fletcher 202x) Walking Space Guide

-The Walking Space Guide gives an indication of how much space we should provide for people walking, including those who may require more space than others such as people with a disability, older people, people with injuries, young families, and people with dogs.
+The Walking Space Guide gives an indication of how much space we should provide for people walking, including those that may require more space than others such as people with a disability, older people, people with injuries, young families, and people with dogs.
 The guide recognises the importance of trees for shade and other amenity, and recommends they are protected where possible.
 Pedestrian projects should aim to provide the space recommended by the Walking Space Guide.
-However, space allocation is restricted in some places by the need to maintain tree canopy, avoiding excessive imperviable surfaces and keeping costs reasonable to allow for the delivery of more walking projects through our capital works program.
-Currently our pedestrian infrastructure has lower levels of service for pedestrians than what is recommended by the Walking Space Guide.
-Upgrading existing footpath sections needs to be balanced with construction of new infrastructure to address the lack of footpaths along many existing streets and roads.

-Movement and Place Framework

-The NSW Government Movement and Place Framework seeks to balance different needs and opportunities within a space by providing a common language and understandings between different planners and stakeholders.
+However, space allocation is restricted by the need to maintain tree canopy, avoiding excessive imperviable surfaces and keeping costs reasonable to allow for the delivery of more walking projects with our capital works program.
+Currently infrastructure has much lower levels of service for pedestrians than those recommended by the Walking Space Guide, and upgrading existing footpath sections needs to be balanced construction of new infrastructure to address the lack of footpaths along many sections of road.
+Movement and Place Framework The NSW State Government Movement and Place Framework seeks to balance different needs and opportunities within a space by providing a common language and understandings between different planners and stakeholders.
 People use and appreciate different spaces in the city as places to be in, or for movements (where movement can be through a place, to/from a place or within a place).
 Place qualities can be considered through the lenses of physical form, meaning, and activity.
 Pedestrians rely on good quality movement and place functions of a space.
-While walking, people are immersed in their environment more than any other way of travelling, and therefore need good quality places to be, as well as places that are easy to walk through.
-The attributes to consider in the movement and place framework are shown in the Figure 13.
+While walking, people are immersed in their environment more than any other way of travelling, and therefore need good quality places to be, as well as places that are permeable for pedestrians.
+The attributes to consider in the movement and place framework are shown in the figure below.